-Defense systems are abundant and diverse in clinical P. aeruginosa strains observations that P. aeruginosa has a diverse arsenal of anti-phage defense (17).
-The defense systems found in the RefSeq genomes resembled the defense arsenal in our clinical isolates (Fig. 1b, Table S2), and the number of defense systems per genome ranged between 1 and 19 systems for both datasets (Fig. S1c,d).
-Additionally, we assessed the phylogenetic distribution of our collection using a maximum likelihood analysis (18), which revealed the distribution of the clinical isolates across the two main phylogroups, with 23 strains in the largest phylogeny group 1 and 9 strains in phylogeny group 2 (Fig. S1).
-We found that the RefSeq genomes belonging to phylogeny group 2 carried slightly higher number of defense systems compared to those of phylogeny group 1 (median phylogenetic group 1 = 7, median phylogenetic group 2 = 9, p = 0.0004), but these differences are not observed in the strains present in our collection (p = 0.612) (Fig. S1).
-Overall, we demonstrate that P. aeruginosa genomes encode multiple different anti-phage defense systems, and establish that our collection of clinical isolates is phylogenetically diverse and covers the range of defense systems both in types and numbers per strain as observed in P. aeruginosa as a whole.
+Defense systems are abundant and diverse in clinical P. aeruginosa strains

+We selected a set of 32 antibiotic-resistant clinical strains covering the diversity of defense systems in the P. aeruginosa species as a whole.
+The P. aeruginosa genomes from the RefSeq database carry 71% (119 of 167) of the known defense system subtypes (Fig. 1A and table S1), which is in line with recent observations that P. aeruginosa has a diverse arsenal of anti-phage defense (17).
+The defense systems found in the RefSeq genomes resembled the defense arsenal in our clinical isolates (Fig. 1, B and C, and table S2), and the number of defense systems per genome ranged between 1 and 19 systems for both datasets (fig. S1, D and E).
+In addition, we assessed the phylogenetic distribution of our collection using a maximum likelihood analysis of the core genes using Parsnp (18), which revealed the distribution of the clinical isolates across the two main phylogroups, with 23 strains in the largest phylogeny group 1 and 9 strains in phylogeny group 2 (fig. S1).
+We found that the RefSeq genomes belonging to phylogeny group 2 carried a slightly higher number of defense systems compared to those of phylogeny group 1 (median phylogenetic group 1 = 7, median phylogenetic group 2 = 9, P = 0.0004), but these differences are not observed in the strains present in our collection (P = 0.612)(fig. S1).
+Overall, we demonstrate that P. aeruginosa genomes encode multiple different anti-phage defense systems and establish that our collection of clinical isolates is phylogenetically diverse and covers the range of defense systems both in types and numbers per strain as observed in P. aeruginosa as a whole.